aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-txt/_index.md

 ---
 title: C# XLSX to TXT - XLSX to TXT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSX to TXT in C#.
-C# Convert XLSX to TXT saveformat.
-C# XLSX to TXT format.
-Save XLSX to TXT C#.
+Convert XLSX to TXT quickly and easily with Aspose.Cells.
+C# XLSX to TXT.
+C# Save XLSX to TXT.
+Save XLSX as TXT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSX to TXT in C#., C# XLSX to TXT saveformat., XLSX to TXT C#., C# Convert XLSX to TXT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSX to TXT in C#., Save XLSX to TXT using C#., C# XLSX to TXT saveformat., XLSX to TXT Converter., C# Save XLSX as TXT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}